 Instead of teacher-centered lessons, project-based learning is a model for classroom activity emphasizing learning activities that are long-term, interdisciplinary, student-centered, and integrated with real world issues and practices.
-At Hillsides Education Center, Tony Carson, co-teacher of the vocational program, is doing just that—giving students hands-on projects in three vocational classes that will offer them survival skills to obtain and retain a job in Los Angeles County.
+At Hillsides Education Center, Robert Bazzo, teacher of the vocational program, is doing just that—giving students hands-on projects in three vocational classes that will offer them survival skills to obtain and retain a job in Los Angeles County.

 Students are given opportunities to further their education or explore vocational interests that they wouldn’t have in another academic setting.
 With the emotional disturbances that some students have, special education teachers must find different strategies to manage behaviors while teaching academic standards.